 - Understanding of and empathy with the values and ideals of the Brotherhood.

-Salary will be $43.39401 per hour for casuals plus 25% casual loading, based on skills and experience plus superannuation.
-Attractive salary packaging provisions are available to increase take home pay.
+The position is casual, with hours as required.
+Salary will be in the range of $27.56 - $30.07 plus 25% casual loading, based on skills and experience.
+Attractive salary packaging provisions are available.

 As part of the Brotherhood’s recruitment and selection process, applicants will be required to undergo pre-employment checks as required, applicants will be subject to, but not limited to, the following checks: National (and International if applicable) Police Check, Victorian Employee Working with Children Check, Right to Work in Australia, Disability Worker Exclusion Scheme Check and current professional registration.